seancraven7016/DD4HEP/README.md

  - [INPUT PATH]: the path to the .slcio file containing the input particles
  - [EVENTS]: the desired number of events (you will of course need to have enough events in the input file!)
  - [OUTPUT PATH]: the path to the desired output file (must be .slcio)

+This will simulate the events, which can then be reconstructed.

+## Reconstructing events

+You will need to write a .xml steering file for use with the Marlin reconstruction software.
+I recommend modifying one of those available in the reco directory.